 Wednesday, November 7th, 2018, 10:30 – 11:30 AM (Pacific)

-Webinars are also available for Continuing Education credits.
-If you wish to receive credit, you need to register again below using the black ‘Register Now’ button.
-CE credit requires additional registration to complete payment, and an evaluation after viewing the webinar to receive credit.
+Webinars are available for Continuing Education credits.
+If you wish to receive credit, you need to register below using the black ‘Register Now’ button, and to complete an evaluation after viewing the webinar.
 The cost for CE credit is $30.00 per webinar.

 About the Webinar